-#1 It’s weekend, or in the middle of the night.
+#1 It’s the weekend, or in the middle of the night.
 I don’t feel well.
-Who can I call for help?
+Whom can I call for help?

-Imagine: It’s Sunday and all doctors are at home with their families… Where to go to?
+Imagine: It’s Sunday, and all doctors are at home with their families.
+Where to go?

 #2 Medical emergency in Germany – what to do!?

-If you are in a very serious medical situation immediately call 112.
+If you require medical attention immediately, call 112.

 - what is wrong.

 So, you are wondering who pays for the hospital visit?
-This depends on your type of health insurance.
+It depends on your type of health insurance.

 - public health insurance provider,